 The Global Energy Prize Summit 2012: “Allow me to congratulate this year`s distinguished laureates of The Global Energy Prize, and the organizers of this impressive and timely event.
 Russia has always stood in the forefront of scientific development, and is a key player in the energy field.”

-End of the 2017 Global Energy Prize application period
+Announcement of the 2016 Global Energy Prize laureates